OctopusDeploy/blog/blog/2021-07/multi-tenancy-with-octopus/index.md

 To choose which tenants to associate with a deployment target:

 1. Navigate to the **{{Restrictions > Associated Tenant}}** section of the deployment target.
-1. You can select one or more tenants to allow to deploy to individually, or you can choose from any of the configured tenant tags.
+1. Select one or more tenants to allow to deploy to individually, or choose from any of the configured tenant tags.

 ![Tenant target restrictions](tenant-target-select-tenant.png)